 George Woodson was born and raised in the Town of Riverhead.
 After graduating from high school he enlisted in the United States Army, where for four years he served as a Police Traffic Accident Investigator.
 Returning home, Mr. Woodson was hired by the Riverhead Highway Department, where he rose through the ranks to Crew Leader.
 In 2006 he ran for the office of Highway Superintendent, losing by just fifty votes.
 Not a man to give up, he ran again in 2008 and won.
 Mr. Woodson feels that his 20 years of experience in the Highway Department has helped him to make many improvements as Highway Superintendent.

 Damon Peter Rallis, a North Fork native tracing his roots to Southold's early settlers, has vast experience in our local government, its laws, and its history.
-An town employee since 2001, he is well-versed in all facets of town government, and has the institutional knowledge, as well as the high-demand public and customer service experience necessary to perform the duties of the position of Southold Town Assessor.
+An employee of the Town of Southold since 2001, he is well-versed in all facets of town government, and has the institutional knowledge, as well as the high-demand public and customer service experience necessary to perform the duties of the position of Southold Town Assessor.

 A Long Island native, Legislator Jay Schneiderman lives in Southampton Town and is the proud father of two children.
 After graduating high school, Jay earned a Bachelor of Arts degree in Chemistry from Ithaca College and then obtained a Master of Arts degree in Education from the State University of New York at Cortland.